╌>

 Professor Expert

-4 Buzz of the Orient an hour ago
+4 Buzz of the Orient one month ago

 Trump's being elected (and having the Senate, the House of Representatives and the SCotUS with him) is pretty bad news for American Democrats and the Palestinians they love, but pretty good news for Israel.
 I think everyone knows what my feelings are about the issues raised in the seed.
 Maybe Arafat would have been a lot smarter to have accepted the 95% and then the 97% of his demands that he was offered instead of walking away from the table without even trying to negotiate for more.
 Maybe he preferred to use your tax dollars and mine to fund the generation after generation after generation of "Palestinian" REFUGEES (?) to pay them to kill Jews and support them in Israeli prisons or their families in the event that they died while killing Jews but that's okay because then the murderers who die killing Jews are rewarded by being gifted with 72 virgins to deflower while living in The Garden of Allah for all eternity.
 After all, the Quaran COMMANDS them to kill Jews and their Imams preach to them that "The Day of Judgment" will not come until the Muslims fight the Jews and kill them.
 (Don't believe that?
 I can PROVE it).
-So wail away for the poor Palestinians - I'm not surprised that there is "Sympathy for the Devil", cause the Rolling Stones wrote and sang a song about it and the bleeding hearts sway to the music.
+So wail away for the poor Palestinians - I'm not surprised that there is "Sympathy for the Devil", since the Rolling Stones wrote and sang a song about it and the bleeding hearts sway to the music.

 bleeding_heart_x1.jpg